collabnix/redisplanet/enterprise/modules/redisgraph/README.md

 # Redis Graph

-A Graph Database built on top of Redis
+A Graph Database built on top of Redis.

+RedisGraph is the first queryable Property Graph database to use sparse matrices to represent the adjacency matrix in graphs and linear algebra to query the graph.

+## Properties:

+- Based on the Property Graph Model
+- Nodes (vertices) and Relationships (edges) that may have attributes
+- Nodes that can be labeled
+- Relationships have a relationship type
+- Graphs represented as sparse adjacency matrices
+- Cypher as query language
+- Cypher queries translated into linear algebra expressions

 ## Why is it needed?